imguddut/C/README.md

 # C
-This is my Git repository.
+This is my First Git repository.
 Author ~Guddu